Young Polish conductor, Marta Kluczyńska, brings a balance of passion, intellect, dynamism and technique to her opera and ballet performances.

 Maestra Kluczyńska has performed with Sinfonia Varsovia, the Polish Radio National Symphony Orchestra in Katowice, the Polish Radio Orchestra, the Łódź Philharmonic Orchestra, the Sinfonia Juventus Orchestra, the Świętokrzyska Philharmonic Orchestra, the Orchestra of Szczecin Opera, and the Orchestra of the Fryderyk Chopin University of Music (UMFC).
 She has also performed at such festivals as Warsaw Autumn, Wratislavia Cantans, Musica Polonica Nova or Bydgoszcz Opera Festival (guest performance with the Orchestra of the Polish National Opera and the Polish National Ballet in May 2015).

-Marta Kluczyńska has worked with students of the UMFC on opera performances, including: Donizetti’s L’elisir d’amore for the inauguration of the Youth Theatre of Warsaw Chamber Opera (2013), Britten’s A Midsummer Night’s Dream staged at the Polish National Opera’s chamber auditorium (2012), Puccini’s La bohème, Moniuszko’s Halka (Vilnius version) and Spectres, as well as Schubert’s Die Verschworenen.
+Marta Kluczyńska has worked with students of the UMFC on opera performances, including: G. Donizetti’s L’elisir d’amore for the inauguration of the Youth Theatre of Warsaw Chamber Opera (2013), B. Britten’s A Midsummer Night’s Dream staged at the Polish National Opera’s chamber auditorium (2012), G. Puccini’s La bohème, S. Moniuszko’s Halka (Vilnius version) and Spectres, as well as F. Schubert’s Die Verschworenen.

 In the 2016/2017 season, Marta Kluczyńska conducted S. Moniuszko’s The Haunted Minor and P. Tchaikovski’s ballet The Nutcracker at the Polish National Opera and G. Rossini’s La Cenerentola at the Worcław Opera.
 She also conducted the Finals and the Concert of Laureates at the 17th Ada Sari International Vocal Artistry Competition in Nowy Sącz, Poland.

-In the 2017/2018 season she will come back to conduct G. Rossini’s La Cenerentola at the Worcław Opera and P. Tchaikovski’s ballet The Nutcracker at the Polish National Opera.
+In the 2017/2018 season she came back to conduct La Cenerentola at the Worcław Opera and The Nutcracker at the Polish National Opera.

 In 2011 she was named the best Polish participant of the V Witold Lutosławski International Contest for Young Conductors.